Analytics Dashboards: Some Say The End Is Near, We Say Not So Fast

 Pre-defined Or DIY Analytics Dashboards?

-Notebooks: Are They The Ideal Replacement For Dashboards?
+Notebooks: Are They The Ideal Replacement For Analytics Dashboards?

 For a couple of years now, data notebooks have been climbing the popularity charts, and some users have even started touting them as a replacement for the dashboard.
 Editor of Memory Leak Astasia Myers describes them as: Notebooks are a form of interactive computing, in which users write and execute code, visualize the results, and share insights.